NA-MIC/ProjectWeek/PW28_2018_GranCanaria/Projects/DICOMweb/README.md

 # Project Description

 ![OHIFViewer can currently serialize/deserialize to DICOM SR for length measurements with unsecured dcm4chee back end.](OHIF+SR.png)
+OHIFViewer can currently serialize/deserialize to DICOM SR for length measurements with unsecured dcm4chee back end.

 ## Objective